 You want to visit the dentist on purpose to get a full cleaning and checkup to ensure you don't have any looming issues which could impact you on the trail.
 Nothing ends a trip faster than needing a root canal while traveling and having to manage the pain until you can find a dentist on the road.

 You should make sure you have a scheduled doctor’s visit for a last physical and check-up.
 Spend some time to speak with them about any issues or concerns you may have.

 Talk through and understand what you should do if you suspect that you contract Lyme disease while on trail.
 Many physicians may even prescribe you antibiotics that you can take with you to take immediately if you suspect infection while you are waiting to get to a doctor.

-You want to maximize your cell phones viability for your thru-hike, to do this you want to remove everything extra that will be unnecessary to the trip.
-Since your phone is an amazing end-all be-all device I am pretty sure you are planning to use it for video, music, and photos.
+You want to maximize your cell phone viability for your thru-hike, to do this you want to remove everything extra that will be unnecessary to the trip.
+Since your phone is an amazing end-all-be-all device I am pretty sure you are planning to use it for video, music, and photos.

 Using your phone for all of these things is amazing cool but it will take up space and use data plans.
 Add on that many apps run in the background and will tend to burn through your battery even when not in use.
 Due to this, I suggest taking the time to go through all those apps and delete the ones you will not need while on the trail.